 Business Counsellor and Tutor

-Away from work Richard is involved at board-level with several charities and was, until the end of 2016, Chair of ECHO, a children’s charity closely affiliated to the Evelina London Children’s Hospital, where he worked with the CEO in leading a significant strategic repositioning of the organisation.
+Away from the ‘day-job’, Richard supports the boards of two charities and was, until the end of 2016, a Trustee Director and Chair of ECHO, a children’s heart charity closely affiliated to the Evelina London Children’s Hospital, where he worked with the CEO in leading a significant strategic repositioning of the organisation.

 Business Counsellor and Tutor